VLabStudio/Car-Booking/README.md

 ## What did I learn?
-I learn to interact with a database using PHP to generate dynamic components, and to generate HTML and to do user login and user validation.
+I learn to interact with a database using PHP to generate dynamic components, and to generate HTML and also to do user login and user validation.

 ## How to use?
 Go into MySQL load up the database backups from the database backups folder